Miriam Makeba sadly passed away this month. She was 76 years old.

 (I don’t know how long the YouTube video will remain embedded, please let me know if you see the video as a broken link.
 If it is, go out and find a recording – it’s well worth it!)

 This article was posted on Thursday, November 13th, 2008 at 1:51 pm and is filed under African Children's Songs, Children's Songs, Countries & Cultures, Jazz, Languages, Mama Lisa, Miriam Makeba, South Africa, South African Children's Songs, Xhosa, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “RIP Miriam Makeba – She Was a Wonderful South African Singer”